FAQ

 NTU Career & Attachment Office is the party that will help in the professional attachment process.
 The professional attachment can be self-sourced or placed by the Career & Attachment Office.
 Students who wish to source for their own professional attachment will have to submit the respective documents to CAO by the stipulated deadline.
 Depending on the nature of the professional attachment, students may or may not be paid during the course of the professional attachment.
 REP students should be reminded that a salary is a bonus and the primary objective of a professional attachment is to get the necessary workplace experience.
 The contacts made might also be helpful in their future career.
 With effect from AY2023 cohort, Professional Attachment will be letter-graded.

-16. Nine batches of REP students had graduated.
+16. Ten batches of REP students had graduated.
 Where and what are the students working at now?

-Our ninth batch of students have just graduated this year.
+Our tenth batch of students have just graduated this year.
 Our graduates have been able to secure good jobs in a diverse range of industries.

 REP graduates secured engineering jobs in the public sector, or private sector such as internet and information technology, petrochemical, electrical & electronics, and financial sector.
-A small proportion of graduates have also initiated their own start-ups.
+A small proportion of graduates have also initiated their own start-ups or pursue further studies.

 17. What skills can a REP student bring to his/her job?